 On Nov.
-3, 2020, Mississippi approved medical marijuana through Initiative 65.
-Initiative 65 stems from a campaign that secured signatures from more than 228,000 Mississippians, and it is supported by doctors, law enforcement, veterans, religious leaders and others who believe those in Mississippi dealing with debilitating medical conditions should have access to medical marijuana.
+3, 2020, Mississippi constituents passed a medical marijuana program through Initiative 65.
+Initiative 65 stemmed from a campaign that secured signatures from more than 228,000 Mississippians, and it was supported by doctors, law enforcement, veterans, religious leaders and others who believe those in Mississippi dealing with debilitating medical conditions should have access to medical marijuana.

 After months of progress with the medical marijuana program, the Mississippi Supreme Court overturned the overwhelmingly supported Initiative 65.
 A technicality regarding the process the campaign took to obtain the required signatures caused the Mississippi Supreme Court to overturn Initiative 65.
 The campaign obtained signatures through the five congressional districts outlined in state law, not based on the four congressional districts determined by federal law.
 Not only did the Mississippi Supreme Court overturn Initiative 65, it also prohibited any additional ballot initiatives to take place until the law regarding the congressional districts is resolved by the Mississippi legislature.

 Since the Mississippi legislature closed the Spring 2021 session without passing a “backup” medical marijuana program, Mississippi is in a state of limbo waiting for either the legislature to call a special session to challenge the Mississippi Supreme Court’s ruling on Initiative 65; establish a medical marijuana program through law; or change the law regarding congressional districts in Mississippi so citizens can place another medical marijuana program on the ballot.

 The Mississippi Supreme Court’s ruling on Initiative 65 is not the end of the road for medical marijuana in Mississippi.
 Keep an eye out for big changes coming in the next several months.
 HAT Law is keeping track of the changes and will inform our clients as soon as possible.